named-data/NFD/docs/manpages/nfd-asf-strategy.rst

 Options
 -------

-.. option:: probing-interval
+.. option:: probing-interval <INTERVAL>

     This optional parameter tells ASF how often to send a probe to determine alternative paths.
 The value is specified in milliseconds (non-negative integer).
 Smaller values will result in higher overhead but faster reaction.
     The default value is 1 minute and the minimum value is 1 second.

-.. option:: max-timeouts
+.. option:: max-timeouts <TIMEOUTS>

     This optional parameter makes ASF switch to another appropriate face (if available) after it has encountered the specified number of timeouts.
 The value is a positive